Russia: Over 50 miners die in Siberian incident | DW | 25.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 At least 52 people have died underground after a fire at a Russian coal mine.
-Members of a rescue team also perished as they searched for the missing miners.
+The number includes members of a rescue team who perished as they searched for the missing miners.

 At least 52 people died in a Russian mining accident in Siberia, authorities announced on Thursday.

+Initial reports said the accident appeared to involve coal dust catching fire, causing smoke to fill the mine through the ventilation system.
+Deputy Prosecutor General Dmitry Demeshin said that according to preliminary data, the accident was caused by a methane explosion.
-Some 49 more people were also injured in the incident, reportedly involving an explosion followed by a fire.

-The Emergencies Ministry said that 237 miners had been brought to the surface from the Listvyazhnaya coal mine in the Kuznetsk Basin.
+Some 49 people were injured in the incident.
+The Emergencies Ministry said that 239 miners had been brought to the surface from the Listvyazhnaya coal mine in the Kuznetsk Basin.

-Russia's state Tass news agency cited an unnamed emergency official as saying that coal dust had caught fire, causing smoke to fill the mine through the ventilation system.

 Kremlin spokesman Dmitry Peskov said President Vladimir Putin had expressed his condolences to the families of those killed and hoped that those still missing could be saved, according to Interfax.